 "You're thinking of the…second night we met?"
 Jane guessed.

 "Yes.
-Most frequently when you were away.
+Most often when you were away.
 I would stare out the window endlessly and wonder if you were looking at the sky, too, wherever you were.
-Occasionally I would even find myself doing that when I was in the company of others and I was still out."
+Sometimes I would even find myself doing that when I was in the company of others."

 Jane had to laugh at that.
 "Maura, I did that, too.
 I'd be lookin' for constellations and wishing you could point them out to me.
 I still ain't so good at findin' 'em myself."
 A brief pause followed this statement, as she wasn't sure if Maura wanted her to keep talking or if she would have preferred silence for meditative contemplation.
 Jane ultimately figured that if Maura wanted quiet, she would let it be known, and so ventured forth more conversation: "I remember that night was the first time I touched your hand."